Interviewing Tools: Conduct & Complete Interviews

 What do I write down, what do I not write down?

 Do not write any information down from a protected class category (sex, race, color, national origin, religion) or political views.
-Use short-hand/key phrases to summarize content; avoid judgement in notes.
+Use short-hand/key phrases to summarize content; avoid judgment in notes.
 If using a rating scale- avoid writing your score down while candidate is present and ensure notes justify ratings.

 What if candidate response includes personal information about their kids or health reasoning- what do I write down?